Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/connect-callers-into-a-conference.md

 # Connect callers to a conference

-This Code Snippet shows how to join multiple calls into a conversation.
+This code snippet shows how to join multiple calls into a conversation.

 Multiple inbound calls can be joined into a conversation (conference call) by simply connecting the call into the same named